French frigate Médée (1741): Capture and final voyage

 Despite this the number of guns she carried was increased, and when Boscawen encountered a series of gales after leaving the Azores on 5 October 1745, she sprung several leaks.
 She was further weakened when, through negligence, the mainyard parted and dropped onto the ship, straining the already weakened hull.
 In response to a near-mutinous crew, Commodore George Walker set a course for the Lizard and having been swept northwards she was a floating wreck when Land's End was sighted on 24 November.
 The ship finally hove to in St Ives Bay on the north Cornish coast.
 Her anchors had been ditched days before and she broke in two on rocks at St Ives with the townsfolk wading into the sea to save the crew.
 Only four crew were lost, Commodore Walker being the last man to leave the wreck.

-Her speed and size provided the Bedford Board of Admiralty with the arguments needed to change British frigate design.
+Her speed and size provided the Bedford Board of British Admiralty with the arguments needed to change the Royal Navy's frigate designs.